 According to Richardson, “It is an honor to serve my alma mater, just as it was an honor to serve as Student Body President 15 years ago.
 Now, as in the past, it will be my goal to listen to our students, faculty, staff, alumni and the broader community.
 Together we will change outcomes and build on UC’s great legacy by focusing on inclusion, innovation, and student engagement.”

 Richardson received his UC Bachelor of Science degree in electrical engineering in 2002 and his Juris Doctor from the university in 2005.
 While a student at the university, he established the first college chapter of the National Association for the Advancement of Colored People (NAACP) in the tristate and was elected Student Body President in the spring of 2001.
-In 2002, Mr. Richardson was awarded its highest honor for undergraduates - the UC Presidential Leadership Medal of Excellence.
+During his senior year in 2002, Richardson was awarded its highest honor for undergraduates - the UC Presidential Leadership Medal of Excellence.
 In 2013, he was also awarded the Jeffrey Hurwitz Young Alumni Outstanding Achievement Award.

-Mr. Richardson serves on several other boards including: Build 513, Coalition for Sustainable Communities, the University of Cincinnati Research Institute, the Agenda 360 Advisory Council, the Hamilton County Democratic Executive Committee and the Board of Visitors for the University of Cincinnati College Of Law.
+Mr. Richardson serves on several other boards including: Build 513, Coalition for Sustainable Communities, the University of Cincinnati Research Institute, and the Board of Visitors for the University of Cincinnati College Of Law.